 1. Cinder Blocks

-But I still use cinder blocks in their goat yard.
+I still use cinder blocks in their goat yard.
 What I do is stack 5-6 cinder blocks up in a pyramid formation.
 That way the goats will prance up and down the formation because they love to climb.

-Yet, while they are climbing up and down, they are trimming their hooves.
+While they are climbing up and down, they are trimming their hooves.
 You will have to change out cinder blocks periodically because the goats will wear them down to where they become smooth and lose their effect.

 As I said, it worked for a very long time with my goats.
-Actually, I think what made it stop working on my billy goat was the fact that I failed to change out the cinder blocks when they became smoother.
+I think what made it stop working on my billy goat was the fact that I failed to change out the cinder blocks when they became smoother.
 I didn’t realize how much he had worn them down until it was too late.

 2. Pruning Shears